 Biography

-Dr. J. Michelle Kahlenberg MD, PhD is the Giles G. Boles MD and Dorothy Mulkey MD Research Professor of Rheumatology and Associate Professor of Internal Medicine at the University of Michigan.
-She completed her undergraduate degree at Denison University, her MD, PhD, and Internal Medicine training at Case Western Reserve University and, her fellowship in Rheumatology at the University of Michigan.
-She has been running her own laboratory and has been an active member of the Immunology Training Program since 2013.
+Dr. Kahlenberg completed her BS in Biology (Summa Cum Laude) at Denison University, her MD, PhD, and Internal Medicine training at Case Western Reserve University and her fellowship in Rheumatology at the University of Michigan.
 Her clinical work is centered on the care of complicated lupus patients, including those with refractory skin disease.
-Her R01-funded research laboratory combines translational approaches using patient samples and murine models to uncover the mechanisms that drive lupus and lupus flares.
+Her independent research laboratory (est. 2013) is funded by multiple NIH (including R01) and foundation awards and combines translational approaches using patient samples and murine models to uncover the mechanisms that drive lupus and other autoimmune diseases.
 In particular, she is focused on unraveling the pathogenic mechanisms in cutaneous lupus, the factors that drive photosensitivity, and how skin inflammation can influence systemic lupus activity.
-Her work has received institutional accolades and national recognition from the Arthritis National Research Foundation, The Rheumatology Research Foundation, American Society for Clinical Investigation and the Lupus Foundation of America.
-In addition, she was recently awarded a PECASE from the U.S. government.
+She has published 108 papers in high impact journals including Science Translational Medicine, JCI and Nature Immunology.
+Seminal discoveries from her lab include the role for IFN-kappa and of dysfunction of “normal” keratinocytes in lupus skin disease.
+As a testament to her impact within lupus research, her work has received institutional accolades, including being named the inaugural Giles Bole and Dorothy Mulkey Research Chair in Rheumatology at U-M, and national recognition from the Arthritis National Research Foundation, The Rheumatology Research Foundation, and the Lupus Foundation of America.
+In addition, in 2018, she was awarded a PECASE, the top award given by the President of the United States to outstanding early career scientists and engineers.
+In 2022 she was named an American College of Rheumatology Henry Kunkel Young Investigator awardee, the top award for early physician scientists in Rheumatology.
+In 2023, she was admitted into the Henry Kunkel Society.
 In her spare time, she enjoys organic gardening, working on the family farm “EMMA Acres” run by her husband, Mark, and spending time with her husband and children.

 Research Interests